MarkEMarkEMark/G35-MEO-Programs/README.md

     - Wavey pastels
     - Subtly changing pastels
     - White twinkle
+    - Red/Cyan
+    - Blue/Yellow
+    - Green/Magenta
+    - Red
+    - Green
+    - Blue
     - Ever evolving pastel wave
     - Still pastel rainbow
-- Dither: brings a colour in, in a dither pattern - nothing spectacular yet - work in progress
+- Dither:
+    - Red to Green
+    - Green to Blue
+    - Blue to Red
+    - Colour Wheel smooth
+    - Colour Wheel jump
+    - Always changing
-- Oscillate: like a pendulum - work in progress
+- Oscillate: like a pendulum - work in progress (disabled)

 There are parameters that I've allowed for that I'll eventually make into sub-variations on other buttons